codefellows/seattle-code-201d90/class-14/README.md

-# CSS Animations; Intermediate JS Topics; Using Local Storage to Share Data Between Two Pages
+# Intermediate JS Topics; Using Local Storage to Share Data Between Two Pages

 ## Overview

-In this class you are going to be introduced to CSS animations, and transitioning from one CSS style to another.
-You also will learn how to load multiple JavaScript files from multiple HTML files.
+In this class you will learn how to load multiple JavaScript files from multiple HTML files.

 ## Learning Objectives